dotnet/arcade/Documentation/TeamProcess/One-Pagers/pipeline-machine-learning-arcade8824.md

 *[Here is a jupyter notebook](https://ml.azure.com/fileexplorerAzNB?wsid=/subscriptions/a4fc5514-21a9-4296-bfaf-5c7ee7fa35d1/resourcegroups/t-jperez/workspaces/HelixMLTest&tid=72f988bf-86f1-41af-91ab-2d7cd011db47&activeFilePath=Users/t-jperez/pipeline-machine-learning-arcade8824.ipynb) with the detailed statistics and data science that supports the following claims.*

-By plotting a histogram of pipeline durations for specific pipelines, I've determined that they seem to follow distrubtions that we can model.
+By plotting a histogram of pipeline durations for specific pipelines, I've determed that they seem to follow distrubtions that we can model.
 For instance, here is the `roslyn-CI` pipeline, with a dweibull distribution fitted.

 <img src="./PipelineMachineLearning/roslyn-CI.svg" width="600" height="600">